 1909: Post Office established at Long's Peak Inn, Enos is postmaster.

 1909: "Wild Life on the Rockies" published.

-1909: Begins plans for a nature preserve in the Estes Park region.
+1909: Begins plans for a nature preserve in the Estes Park region, which later becomes Rocky Mountain National Park.
 Resisted heavily by the Forest Service for the next six years.

 1910: Scotch killed in accident with road-builders.